kdb82/byudev-react-eportfolio/README.md

 </p>

 Just change `src/portfolio.js` to get your personal portfolio.
 Customize portfolio theme by using your own color scheme globally in the  `src/_globalColor.scss` file.
-Feel free to use it as-is or personalize it as much as you want.
+We encourage you to personalize this portfolio as much as possible to stand out from others!

 If you'd like to **contribute** and make this much better for other users, have a look at [Issues](https://github.com/saadpasta/developerFolio/issues).